Free Twitter Analytics

 • Improves social media marketing campaigns as you know what your target audience is looking for.

-• Increase engagement as you will know when are the right times to post to target specific groups.
+• Increase engagement as you will know the right times to post to target specific groups.

-• ROI will improve as you will no longer waste time guessing what your followers want.
+• ROI will improve as you no longer waste time guessing what your followers want.

-• Helps to identify the best hashtags and keywords to use.
+• It helps to identify the best hashtags and keywords to use.

-How To Find Your Twitter Analytics On Twitter
+How To Find Your X / Twitter Analytics On Twitter

 Utilising Twitter analytics tools is essential for businesses and marketers to understand how their social media campaigns are performing and identify ways to improve user engagement.
 If you’re new to Twitter, utilising Twitter analytics tools early is the perfect way to monitor the performance of your social media campaigns and also identify ways to improve your campaign and achieve your goals and objectives.
 Let’s take a look at how to find your Twitter analytics on Twitter itself: